Ryo Furue (Email: my family name AT hawaii PERIOD edu)

 The Japanese language has only five vowels.
-Each vowel is transliterated to each of the five vowel letters of the Roman alphabets.
-In Japanese written in Roman alphabets,
+Each vowel is transliterated to each of the five vowel letters of the Roman alphabet.
+In Japanese written in Roman alphabet,

 The most important thing to note is that each letter almost always represents one single vowel sound.
 (There's one minor exception for "i" and another for "u".)
 In English, the "i" in "sit" and the "i" in "site" represent quite different vowels.
 This type of wild variation never occurs in Japanese.

 This rule is the simplest but by far the most important.
 Of course, even in Japanese, important syllables are pronounced more strongly and they can be slightly longer than the unimportant ones.
 But, the distinction between stressed and unstressed syllables is much smaller than in English.
 So much so, it's better to think of Japanese syllables having equal lengths and strengths.
 You can learn subtle variations after you become proficient in Japanese.